WhaleJ84/config_displays/README.md

 Move config_displays to your desired location within $PATH (I use $HOME/bin/), ensure script has execute permissions (use `chmod +x config_displays` if not) and run the command through the terminal.

-If you just want to test out the script then you can cd to where it resides and run it with `./config_displays` without you having to have it in your $PATH.
+If you just want to test out the script then you can cd to where it resides and run it with `./config_displays` without needing it in your $PATH.

 Optionally, I bound one of my FN keys on my laptop to run the command to make the function more accessible.
 I achieved this by adding:
 `bindsym XF86Display exec --no-startup-id config_displays "Display Mode"` to my i3 config ($HOME/.config/i3/config), change to a key of your preference and it should work fine.